CITWil/BashDynamicPaper/README.md

 also play nicely with [pywal](https://github.com/dylanaraps/pywal) should you want to change your themes w/r/t the wallpaper.
 Right now it uses [wttr.in]()'s ability to get the location via IP so if you're using a VPN it might not play nicely.

+### Note this is a fork all references are from [wtheisen](https://github.com/wtheisen/BashDynamicPaper)
+Just working on adding support for Plasma 6 lockscreen.

 ### Example